-Strat egies • Advocate for, and contribute to the development of, a feasibility study to determine the viability of the Lebanon Airport becoming a regional facility that is financially supported by the City of Lebanon in partnership with neighboring communities in Vermont and New Hampshire. ٠ Support the "Fly Lebanon" marketing partnership between the City of Lebanon and the Greater Lebanon Area Chamber of Commerce. ٠ Support the development of a marketing program for general aviation services at the Claremont Municipal Airport. ٠ Engage in the Master Planning efforts for the Lebanon Municipal Airport, Claremont Municipal Airport, and Parlin Field. • Support the continuation of FAA Essential Air Service funding for passenger service linking Lebanon to Boston and New York City.
+- Support the "Fly Lebanon" marketing partnership between the City of Lebanon and the Greater Lebanon Area Chamber of Commerce. - Support the development of a marketing program for general aviation services at the Claremont Municipal Airport. - Engage in the Master Planning efforts for the Lebanon Municipal Airport, Claremont Municipal Airport, and Parlin Field. - Support the continuation of FAA Essential Air Service funding for passenger service linking Lebanon to Boston and New York City.